ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 (RFC EDITOR: Replace "XXXX" with the RFC number assigned to this document.)

-## Upload Extension
+## Report Extension

-The following entry will be (RFC EDITOR: change "will be" to "has been") added to the "Upload Extension Identifiers" registry of the "Distributed Aggregation Protocol (DAP)" page created by {{!VDAF}}:
+The following entry will be (RFC EDITOR: change "will be" to "has been") added to the "Report Extension Identifiers" registry of the "Distributed Aggregation Protocol (DAP)" page created by {{!VDAF}}:

 Value: